odoo/documentation/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

 Journal
   The deferral entries are posted in this journal.
-Deferred Expense Account
-  Expenses are deferred on this Current Asset account until they are recognized.
-Deferred Revenue Account
+Deferred Revenue
   Revenues are deferred on this Current Liability account until they are recognized.
 Generate Entries
   By default, Odoo :ref:`automatically generates <customer_invoices/deferred/generate_on_validation>`
   the deferral entries when you post a customer invoice.
 However, you can also choose to :ref:`generate them manually <customer_invoices/deferred/generate_manually>` by selecting the :guilabel:`Manually & Grouped` option instead.
-Amount Computation
+Based on
   Suppose an invoice of $1200 must be deferred over 12 months.
-The :guilabel:`Equal per month` computation accounts for $100 each month, while the :guilabel:`Based on days` computation accounts for different amounts depending on the number of days in each month.
+The :guilabel:`Months` computation accounts for $100 each month, while the :guilabel:`Days` computation accounts for different amounts depending on the number of days in each month.

 .. _customer_invoices/deferred/generate_on_validation: